Lü Dongbin: Stories and legends

 According to the Taoist book History of the Immortals (歷代神仙通鑒), Lü is the reincarnation of the ancient Sage-King "Huang-Tan-Shi" (皇覃氏).

 According to Venerable Hsuan Hua, Lü is one of the transformations of Guanyin (Avalokiteśvara) Bodhisattva.

+Lü killed multiple dragons with his magic sword.

 Lü Dongbin and White Peony (Bai Mudan)

 One of the most popular of Lü Dongbin's legends is his encounter with a prostitute named White Peony (Bai Mudan).
 The most popular version comes from the novel Journey to the East.
 It is said that the immortal Lü Dongbin was greatly attracted to White Peony, one of the most beautiful courtesans in Luoyang.
 Lü Dongbin slept with her many times but never ejaculated, because he did not want to lose his Yang essence.
 Unfortunately, Lu's immortal colleague Iron-Crutch Li and He Xiangu taught Mudan how to make him ejaculate by tickling his groin.
-Finally White Peony successfully made Lü Dongbin ejaculate and absorbed his Yang essence.
+Finally, White Peony successfully made Lü Dongbin ejaculate and absorbed his Yang essence.
 Later she cultivated herself and became immortal too.

 Another version comes from the novel Ba Xian Dedao.
 This version is more subtle and there is no sexual intercourse here.
 One day the immortal Lü Dongbin transforms himself into a handsome scholar and tries to advise the famous prostitute White Peony.
-In their first encounter White Peony seduces him passionately, but he refuses to sleep with her.
+In their first encounter, White Peony seduces him passionately, but he refuses to sleep with her.
 In their second encounter, Lü agrees to sleep with her.
 But as they walk to the bed, Lü suddenly cries that his stomach is painful, and faints.
 White Peony is very sorry about his condition and calls a doctor using her money (despite her pimp's grumbling, who incites her to throw the sick Lü to the road).
 Lü (who is only pretending to be sick) is very pleased knowing Peony's merciful heart.
-In their third encounter, Lü Dongbin finally succeeds to persuade White Peony to leave her wayward life.
+In their third encounter, Lü Dongbin finally succeeds in persuading White Peony to leave her wayward life.
 She finally becomes immortal too.

 In the opera version, White Peony is changed from a seductive prostitute to the daughter of a drugstore owner.
 One day Lü Dongbin comes to their store and makes trouble by asking for impossible medicines.
 Knowing her father's difficulty, Peony meets Lü and answers all of his question.
-From quarrelling they finally become lovers.
+From quarreling, they finally become lovers.